andygello555/json-dom/README.md

 }
 ```

+The only two rules:
+- Scripts are run **level-by-level**.
-If there are multiple scripts on the same level of the scope then scripts will be run in **lexicographical script-key
+- If there are multiple scripts on the same level of the scope then scripts will be run in **lexicographical script-key
 order**.

 ## Available languages